 Bear Canister Food Packing Calculator

-Calculate how much food fits in your bear canister.
+Calculate how much food fits in your bear canister by volume.

-Plan your backcountry food storage to meet national park regulations.
+Plan backcountry food storage to meet national park and wilderness regulations by trip length.

 Canister Coverage